Egston/angular-charts/README.md

   xAxisTickRotate: 0, // Rotate x-axis texts (-65 degrees is one of good angles)
   waitForHeightAndWidth: false, // if true, it will not throw an error when the height or width are not defined (e.g. while creating a modal form), and it will be keep watching for valid height and width values
-  displayHorizontalGrid: false, // if true, display horizontal grid line (currently implemented only for barChart) };
+  displayHorizontalGrid: false, // if true, display horizontal grid line (currently implemented only for barChart)
+  threshold: undefined, // threshold line is drawn on Y axis at given value (currently implemented only for barChart) };
 ```